andrejbauer/marshall/README.md

 6. TODO How to "register" it with ocamlfind?

-7. To compile the bytecode version with Mpfr library, type
+7. To compile the bytecode version with Mpfr library, type in the `src` subdirectory

     ocamlbuild -use-ocamlfind marshall_mpfr.byte

-To compile bytecode, native, and the documentation, type
+To compile bytecode, native, and the documentation, type in the `src` subdirectory

     ocamlbuild -use-ocamlfind all.otarget